Saskatoon Interchange Project

 Both intersections have experienced rapid growth in traffic volumes as development continues in surrounding neighbourhoods.
 Various other indicators are also on an upward trend: collisions, property damage, fuel consumption, traffic delays, environmental damage.
 The most effective way of reducing these trends is to build interchanges.

-To learn specifics about each interchange (construction timelines, 3-D renderings, interchange benefits, staying informed, etc), please visit the pages below:
+To learn specifics about each interchange (construction timelines, 3D renderings, interchange benefits, staying informed, etc), please click on the links below:

 Project News Releases and PSAs